withtally/rollcall/scripts/eth-denver-workshop/README.md

 Get some testnet funds using the address generated above, be sure to "Drip additional networks": https://faucet.paradigm.xyz/

-If you need more funds, email me your address at tarrence@withtally.com
+If you need more funds, dm me your address at https://twitter.com/tarrenceva

 ### Setup env